Afreda323/learn-dev/README.md

 ## Challenge Yourself

-Once you make it through the javascript section, I recommend that you head to these links and do at least one challenge a day.
+Once you make it through the Javascript section, I recommend that you head to these links and do at least one challenge a day.
 It will dramatically help with your critical thinking and interview skills.

 - https://hackerrank.com
 - https://codewars.com